PA-SHARE Data Quality

 The Pennsylvania Department of Transportation (PennDOT), in partnership with The Federal Highway Administration (FHWA), through a research grant, and in coordination with Pennsylvania State Historic Preservation Office (PA SHPO), developed The Statewide Pre-Contact Probability Model (Model).
 PennDOT contracted with URS Corporation (now AECOM) to develop the Model with the intent to provide better data to regional transportation organizations (i.e., metropolitan planning organizations [MPOs] and rural planning organizations [RPOs]) to aid in decision-making as part of PennDOT's Linking Planning & NEPA (now known as PennDOT Connects).

 The Model involved developing statistical models to analyze the landscape at known pre-contact Native American archaeological sites in Pennsylvania and extrapolating identified patterns to all areas of the Commonwealth of Pennsylvania.
 Due to the variability of environments and pre-contact Native American cultures throughout Pennsylvania, many different models were produced for different areas.
 One of the major accomplishments of the Model is a complete statewide layer of archaeological sensitivity aggregated from 132 spatial subareas.
-The Model only evaluates the potential for pre-contact sites.
+The Model only evaluates the potential for pre-contact sites and does not fully account for previous earth disturbance.
 The probability of the presence of contact period and historic archaeological sites should still be evaluated using historic documentation.

-Statewide Pre-Contact Probability Model Geographic Information System (GIS) layers are available to registered users of PA-SHARE with archaeological privileges.
+The Statewide Pre-Contact Probability Model Geographic Information System (GIS) layer is available to Basic PA-SHARE users with archaeological privileges and to Pro and Business users regardless of their privileges.
 This Model layer is intended to be used as a planning tool in concert with other planning tools and is not a substitute for consultation with the PA SHPO, nor is it a substitute for site-specific professional judgment.

 Because the individual sub-models do not account for modern development, the probability layers that have been generated should always be viewed on base maps of aerial photography as well as any other documentation of disturbances.
-In addition, the PA SHPO does not treat the model as absolute, as it requires updating through the results of on-the-ground testing in various parts of the state.
+In addition, the PA SHPO does not treat the model as absolute, as it requires on-the-ground testing in various parts of the state.

 Above Ground Resources